3point14guy/notes/13_rails/rails-intro.md

 Your Gemfile is a list of all gems that you want to include in the project.
 It is used with bundler (also a gem) to install, update, remove and otherwise manage your gems.

+#### Gemfile.lock

+Ensures that the gem versions used to build the app, will be the ones used whenever it is deployed or downloaded on other machines.

 #### 	README.rdoc
 This file contains basic details about the Rails Application and a description of the different directories in an application.

 This file can be converted to an .md file to display on Github.

 #### Rakefile
+Rake is a software task management and build automation tool.
 This file helps with building, packaging and testing the Rails code.
 It will be used by rake utility supplied along with Ruby installation.

 #### app/
 This organizes your application components.
 It's got subdirectories that hold the html files (views), controllers (controllers), and the backend logic (models), as well as assets, mailers, and more!

 #### bin/
 This directory contains the commands and utilities that you use day to day.
 These are executable binary ruby files - hence the the directory name bin.
+There's some overlap of functionality with executables that you could put in the rake file but with some subtle differences.
+Some of the commands we'll use in terminal are routed through here.

 #### config/
 The config/ contains the small amount of configuration code that your application will need, including your database configuration (in database.yml), your Rails environment structure (environment.rb), and routing of incoming web requests (routes.rb).
+The database connection and application behavior can be altered by the files inside this directory.

 #### db/
 Your Rails application will have model objects that interact with relational database tables.
 You can manage the relational database with code that you would add to this directory.